 You should check:

-- Renewal pricing
+- Renewal and transfer prices

 - Number of supported TLDs

-- WHOIS privacy options
+- DNS, WHOIS privacy, and account security options

-- Bulk search and bulk management
+- Bulk search and management tools

-- WHMCS compatibility
+- API access and WHMCS compatibility

-- Payment methods
+- Payment methods and currency-conversion costs

 - Registrar accreditation and operational history